 - In respect of the weighted average interchange fee cap for domestic debit card transactions, Article 3(5) of the IFR provides for the competent authority to request in writing that payment card schemes and/or PSPs provide information necessary to verify the correct application of that cap and the calculation of annual transaction values referred to in Article 3(3).
 Following a written request from us, parties will be required to provide any information necessary to verify the correct application of the weighted average approach.
-This information should be certified by an independent auditor. - Article 3(5) of the IFR also stipulates the date by which the information described in the previous paragraph must be sent to the competent authority.
+We may require that information to be certified by an independent auditor). - Article 3(5) of the IFR also stipulates the date by which the information described in the previous paragraph must be sent to the competent authority.
 Annual transaction values for the reference period 1 January to 31 December would need to be provided before 1 March the following year.
 The interchange fees that satisfy the weighted average cap apply from 1 April.

-In respect of the first calculation, annual transaction values for the reference period 9 September 2014 to 8 September 2015 would need to be provided before a date to be specified by the PSR.
-The interchange fees that satisfy the weighted average cap apply from 9 December 2015.
+- In respect of the first calculation, annual transaction values for the reference period 9 September 2014 to 8 September 2015 would need to be provided before a date to be specified by the PSR.
+The interchange fees that satisfy the weighted average cap apply from 9 December 2015. - We will engage separately with schemes, issuers and acquirers to discuss the information and data requirements and any applicable auditor certification requirements.